Where: Greenwood Cemetery (Brooklyn)

 Today didn’t involve your traditional hike.
 Instead it was a cemetery tour – both with a guide and later self guided.
 The guided portion was for the Cemetery’s Dead Distiller’s tour.
 Part trolly, part walking tour I got to learn all about distilling in NY in the late 1800s.

-Casual side note, I love a pretty mausoleum and the Cemetery has so many from the guided age of mausoleums including the Steinway (of piano fame) with spaces above and below ground with the ability to hold more than 200 people (not pictured).
+Casual side note, I love a pretty mausoleum and the Cemetery has so many from the golden age of mausoleums including the Steinway (of piano fame) with spaces above and below ground with the ability to hold more than 200 people (not pictured).

 After a solid education, we took the Cemetery trolley to the streets of Brooklyn and headed to King’s County Distillery at the Brooklyn Naval Yard.
 It happens to be the oldest Distillery in Brooklyn (2010).
 Here we got a tour of the distilling process and samples.
 To get the most out of the tour, you should have an appreciation for bourbon and moonshine.